Pharmr/almace-scaffolding/_app/_pages/providers.md

 2. Determine your patient population & eligibility
 2. Build your formulary
 3. Create your onboarding & followup forms
-4. Start accepting new patients
+4. Start accepting patients

-With Pharmr, you can practice your own brand of lightweight specialty medicine and reach patients from across the country.
+With Pharmr, you can practice your own brand of lightweight specialty medicine and reach patients across the country (licensure permitting).

 # Seeing patients
 <br>
-**By working on the Pharmr platform, you'll be helping patients in your population manage their condition and drug therapy online.**
+**By working on the Pharmr platform, you'll be helping patients in your target population manage their condition and drug therapy online.**

 Stuff you'll be doing: